-- Make the marinade – mix together the chipotle paste, dried oregano, ground cumin, ground coriander, smoked paprika, and a little salt.
+- Make the marinade - mix together the chipotle paste, dried oregano, ground cumin, ground coriander, smoked paprika, oil, and a little salt.
 Add the chopped coriander/cilantro and garlic then add the orange and lime juice along with 2 tablespoons of olive oil.
 Give everything a good whisk together.

 - Marinade the mushrooms - pop the cleaned mushrooms into a freezer bag then pour the marinade into the bag and give it a good rub, be careful not to break the mushrooms.
 Pop the bag in the fridge for about 30 minutes.

-- Make the red cabbage slaw – add the shredded cabbage to a large bowl, along with finely chopped red onion, lime juice, salt, a pinch of red chilli flakes, some apple cider vinegar, and olive oil.
-Give it all a good stir and leave aside until your ready to serve the tacos.
+- Make the red cabbage slaw - add the shredded cabbage to a large bowl, along with finely chopped red onion, lime juice, salt, a pinch of red chilli flakes, some apple cider vinegar, and olive oil.
+Give it all a good stir and leave aside until you are ready to serve the tacos.

 - Make the smashed avocado - peel and pit the avocados then pop them in a bowl along with lime juice, chopped coriander, and a little salt.
 Smash with a fork until you have a rough mash.
 Pop the avocado stone into the middle of the smashed avocado then leave it in the fridge until you are ready to make the tacos.

-- Cook the mushrooms – spray a griddle pan with some oil then add the mushrooms stalk side down to the pan.
-Leave to cook on one side for about 5 – 10 minutes.
+- Cook the mushrooms - brush a griddle pan with some oil then add the mushrooms stalk side down to the pan.
+Leave to cook on one side for about 5 - 10 minutes.